by Texas Homesteader

 Less Coffee-Brewing Waste

 And here’s a huge issue for me – brewing coffee these days seems to create more & more waste.
 Something I simply cannot tolerate.
 A lower environmental footprint is one of the places where our percolator really shines.
 All it needs is ground coffee beans & water.
-No mountains of disposable plastic tubs for me.
+No mountains of disposable single-cup plastic tubs for me.

 One of the drawbacks to our percolated coffee is the grounds that end up at the bottom of our mug.
-We’ve reduced the amount of grounds that typically ended up in our coffee cups with a *Re-useable insert that we put inside the percolator’s coffee-ground holder.
+We’ve significantly reduced the amount of grounds that typically ended up in our coffee cups with a *Re-useable insert that we put inside the percolator’s coffee-ground holder.
 This keeps most of the grounds from ending up in our coffee. (although we’ve learned you STILL don’t dare drink that last sip of the mug unless you’re looking for a pinch between your cheek & gum!)

 The only ‘waste‘ created by our coffee maker is the used grounds, which I happily toss into my *tumbling composter to reuse via compost in my veggie garden.